 This Court of Appeal decision provides comfort to strata owners that a wind-up and sale can be achieved.
 It also provides guidance to the profession on the essential procedural and legal steps to be taken to get there.
 Provided the process of a wind-up is done properly, the courts are not going to interfere on technical grounds with the wish of an 80% majority wanting to sell their strata.

 Peter is a litigator with a wide range of experience, practising for over 26 years in Vancouver.
 For a number of years he practised criminal law before resuming civil and commercial litigation, including claims involving ...

-In his 29 years of practice, Bryan has regularly advised banking and financial institution clients with respect to insolvency, realization and recoveries.
-In this capacity, Bryan is particularly adept at conceiving and ...
+In his almost 30 years of practice, Bryan has regularly advised banking and financial institution clients with respect to loan restructuring, insolvency, realization and recoveries.
+In this capacity, Bryan is particularly adept ...

 Ed practices in the real estate and municipal law fields with a specialty in real estate development.

 Ed has assisted clients in such projects as: redevelopment of industrial sites to permit multi-family residential uses; heritage ...

 Our Real Estate Law Blog provides brief commentary on current legal trends and developments affecting your business.
 The topics addressed in Lawson Lundell’s Real Estate Law Blog are of interest to commercial real estate developers, real estate and strata agents, investors, landlords and tenants, as well as a variety of industry groups.